 For specialist and technical skills, detail here how you meet the specialist and technical competencies required.

 The core competencies in the post details have been selected from the 10 possible competencies in the generic civil service competency framework, as the most relevant to the role.
-The complete framework can be found here.
 A short statement should be provided for each.

 We have provided some examples below to illustrate the process:

 Example One – Applying for a Level Two (O grade) role